donnybrilliant/terminal.sh/README.md

 - .trim() command arguments?
 - I should use utils more places getUsers etc
 - I should set up auth checks with checkAuth instead.
 (Should this return a username? or is it enough with the req.socket?)
+- Differentiante between scan in ssh and regular mode.

 ### Fixes